 It’s very important to consider the location of your lodging.
 Some accommodations may be located in areas that may necessitate a rental vehicle, as there is no public transport in the Turks and Caicos.

 Your host will typically meet you at the airport to guide you to your accommodation, which also saves on transport.

 Accommodation rates in the Turks and Caicos are generally more expensive than equivalents in the United States and other destinations in the Caribbean.
 Prices per night start at a minimum of $100 for a basic room (often not near the beach), to well over $1000 for a luxury beachfront penthouse.

-There is a 12% Government tax on top of all rates.
+There is a 12% Government tax on top of all bookings.
 There is no other tax imposed by law.
 Resorts and accommodation management may apply additional charges, so ensure that you confirm when making your reservation what booking fees may be included.
 Some hotels and resorts listed on hotel booking websites also include a 10-12% 'city' tax.
 This is not a local tax and simply a tactic to extract additional revenue (as taxes are typically not included in the initial price presented when viewing a hotel).

 If you’d like to stay near Grace Bay Beach, great value options are had at the inland accommodations.
 These small hotels and vacation rentals are often only a few minute walk from the beach, yet prices can be half or a third the cost of a beachfront room.

 When planning your vacation, be advised that there is an 'on-season' and 'off-season'.
 Prices are often at the highest between December-April.
 During the remainder of the year, hotels and resorts will often tempt guests with special package deals and such as free nights or reduced rates.
 The late summer hurricane season sees the fewest visitors.
 See Best Times to Visit the Turks and Caicos Islands.